Osama-REOPRO/survey-creator-project-akin/README.md

 # Survey Creator
-### A basic survey web application made using Nodejs and Reactjs with custom data persistence
+### A basic survey web application made using Nodejs
 the project was made to be submitted for a company interview
 ## Features:
 - Create a survey.